Republicans are condemning Putin for the invasion of Ukraine — and criticizing Biden

 Meanwhile, on the first day of CPAC, the Conservative Political Action Conference, Republican politicians were muted in their response to Russia and Ukraine.

-Florida Gov. Ron DeSantis, considered a strong potential challenger to Trump for the 2024 presidential nomination, didn't mention Ukraine or Russia in his speech on Thursday, choosing to focus on major GOP culture war issues like COVID policy and teaching about race in public schools.
+Florida Gov. Ron DeSantis, considered a strong potential challenger to Trump for the 2024 presidential nomination, didn't mention Ukraine or Russia in his speech on Thursday, choosing to focus on major Republican culture war issues like COVID-19 policy and teaching about race in public schools.

-Tennessee Sen. Marsha Blackburn, who has events planned in early presidential states New Hampshire and Iowa, also only briefly touched on Ukraine and Russia in her remarks.
+Sen. Marsha Blackburn, R-Tenn., who has events planned in early presidential primary and caucus states New Hampshire and Iowa, also only briefly touched on Ukraine and Russia in her remarks.

 Meanwhile, Trump's responses to Russian aggression thus far have been similarly critical of Biden — but also friendly to Putin.
 On a conservative radio show on Tuesday, he praised the Russian leader's actions in recognizing the independence of separatist-controlled regions as "savvy" and "genius."
-And footage from a Wednesday fundraiser in Florida showed Trump calling Putin "smart" for invading Ukraine "for $2 worth of sanctions."
+And footage from a Wednesday fundraiser in Florida showed Trump calling Putin "smart" for moving in on Ukraine "for $2 worth of sanctions."

 Trump was friendly to Putin throughout his presidency.
-At one notorious 2018 press conference with Putin, Trump called the Russian leader's denials of 2016 election interference "strong and powerful."
+At one notorious 2018 news conference with Putin, Trump called the Russian leader's denials of 2016 election interference "strong and powerful."

 Danielle Pletka, distinguished senior fellow in foreign and defense policy studies at the right-leaning American Enterprise Institute, agreed that earlier and more forceful sanctions from Biden would have been more useful in deterring Putin.